 - Prevent your dog or cat from wandering onto private property without the owner or occupier's permission

 - Keep your dog or cat out of a public area that is declared off limits (such as flora and fauna parks)

 - Observe cat curfew – keeping your cat inside between the hours of sunset and sunrise

-Owners of cats and dogs can also be fined or prosecuted for:
+Owners of dogs and cats can also be fined or prosecuted for:

 - Encouraging or causing your dog to attack, bite or harass a person or other animal

 - Allowing your dog or cat to be a nuisance.
 This includes barking dogs or a dog or cat fouling the neighbourhood

 We recommend that dogs and cats be desexed if they are not intended for breeding.

 If funding permits, we may participate in programs that assist owners to a discount towards desexing their pet.
 This is subject to partners and local veterinary clinics choosing to participate.

 - The playing surface of the Queen Elizabeth Oval